shalex88/gst-pipeline-launch/README.md

 - Refactor gst logging messages
 - Investigate why the CI run fails when running on Ubuntu 24.04 but does work locally
 - Add cmake presets
+- Add a .deb runtime dependency on gstreamer packages

 ## Build options